cvat-ai/cvat/site/content/en/docs/manual/basics/task-details.md

     {{< ilink "/docs/manual/advanced/analytics-and-monitoring/manual-qa" "reviewer or corrector" >}}).
     You can start typing an assignee’s name and/or choose the right person out of the dropdown list.

-  You can filter or sort jobs by status, as well as by assigner or reviewer.
+  You can filter or sort jobs by status, assignee and updated date using filters panel.

 Follow a link inside `Jobs` section to start annotation process.
 In some cases, you can have several links.
 It depends on size of your